“Labor Omnia Vincit” McKay Law

 Q: What is the deadline to file?

-A: Two years from the date of the incident (Okla.
+A: 2 years from the date of the incident (Okla.
 Stat. tit.
 12, § 95).
 Act fast — prompt medical care strengthens claims.

 What Herniated Discs Actually Are